 If abortion weren’t stigmatized, we wouldn’t hesitate to call what we’ve been through an abortion.
-When we refuse to accept or validate other people’s reasons for ending a pregnancy, we unfortunately perpetuate the stigma of all abortions, including our own.
+When we refuse to accept or validate other people’s reasons for ending a pregnancy, we, unfortunately, perpetuate the stigma of all abortions, including our own.
 In essence, we unintentionally contribute to the problem.
 Put in its proper perspective, abortion is not a character issue.
 It’s simply a medical procedure women sometimes need.
 If we don’t like our characters being judged based on our abortion, it’s pretty important to stop judging the characters of others based on their abortions.
 And it starts with destigmatizing abortion.

 When I first came to this community 15 years ago, I had been A.) Pro-choice, but B.) certain I personally would never need an abortion.
 The euphemisms we used here were a relief.
 They saved me from having to explain to people that no, I actually planned this pregnancy and wanted this baby very much.
 Or that no, I didn’t do this for “convenience” but to spare my child a short and painful life of medical trauma.
 By putting my choice above other abortions, I put myself apart from the debate.
 I needed to do this at the time when I was very raw in my grief.
 That special abortion pedestal is what kept me above the shark-infested waters of the abortion debate.
 But eventually, I would climb down from my perch and enter those waters armed with a sharpened spear clutched firmly in my fist to defend all abortion.

 I had a personal revelation that went like this: A crisis pregnancy is a crisis pregnancy is a crisis pregnancy.
 The abortions of “unwanted” pregnancies that get dismissed with words like “selfish” and “convenience” and “just put it up for adoption” are no less crisis pregnancies than our abortions meant to spare suffering or save our own health.
-My friend who had already raised two children when she ended a pregnancy following a failure of her birth control is no less worthy of respect and support for her choice than I am.
+My friend who had already raised two children when she ended a pregnancy following a failure of her birth control is as worthy of respect and support for her choice as I am.